divakaivan/rssagg/README.md

 ### Future

-- send API logs to a dedicated database and/or create a main/copy database pod for writes only to the main, and the copy reads them and is used for dashboards
+- send API logs to a dedicated database and/or create a main/copy database pod for writes only to the main, and the copy reads them and is used for dashboards (maybe try [running replicated stateful apps](https://kubernetes.io/docs/tasks/run-application/run-replicated-stateful-application/))
 - try using an ingress controller for exposing the API with K8s
-- learn more about Go and implement things like the repository pattern for the API
+- this is my 1st time using Go (thanks [Lane Wagner](https://www.boot.dev/teachers/lane-wagner) for the awesome intro to Go), so learning more about the language's capabilities and improving the API
 - add caching to the API

 ### Directories Structure